 The past few years have seen the number of mobile users rise to the point where they now outnumber desktop users, and we can only expect the gap to become wider over time.
-With mobile devices becoming an indispensable part of our everyday life, it’s also easy to predict that modern technology would make mobile even more cutting edge, with processors becoming more powerful and screens getting larger as the years go by.
+With mobile-friendly responsive design becoming an indispensable part of web development, it’s easy to predict that modern technology will continue to make mobile devices more cutting-edge, with processors becoming more powerful and screens getting larger as the years go by.

 However, for all the dominance mobile has shown in recent years, many websites are still not as mobile-friendly as we would like them to be.
 You would think that websites would fall over themselves shifting to responsive web design, but so far, a lot of webmasters still haven’t taken that step.